NY Racing Team

 NY Racing Team Overview

-NY Racing Team is an American professional stock car racing team that competes part-time in the NASCAR Cup Series.
-The team is owned by John Cohen and fields the No. 44 Chevrolet Camaro ZL1 with car bodies supplied by Richard Childress Racing and engines provided by Hendrick Motorsports.
-The organization operates from Statesville, North Carolina, and has roots that include an earlier presence in Dawsonville, Georgia.
+NY Racing Team is an American professional stock car racing organization that currently competes part-time in the NASCAR Cup Series.
+The team fields the No. 44 Chevrolet Camaro ZL1, with car bodies supplied by Richard Childress Racing and engines built by Hendrick Motorsports.
+Owned by John Cohen, one of the few African-American owners in a major NASCAR touring series, the operation is based in Statesville, North Carolina.
+The team has also previously competed under the names Xxxtreme Motorsport and Team Xtreme Racing.

 Founding and Organizational Origins